Cajun Chicken Pasta

 - pinch of cayenne pepper

-- 12 oz. dried pasta of your choice (I used penne), cooked al dente according to package instructions
+- 12 oz. dried pasta of your choice (I used penne), cooked in generously-salted water until al dente according to package instructions

 - sliced or grated Parmesan cheese, for garnish